Knorr Spinach Dip

 How to make hot Knorr spinach dip

-- Vegetables – Cut up vegetables like cucumber, carrots, celery and more are great to serve with this dip.
+- Vegetables – Cut up vegetables like cucumber, carrots, celery, bell peppers and more are great to serve with this dip.

-- Toast – Use small pieces of bread or toast to scoop up this creamy appetizer.
+- Toast – Use small pieces of bread cubes or toast to scoop up this creamy appetizer.

 - Baked potato – Use any leftovers to top a baked potato.

-- Crackers or chips – Always a great way to scoop up delicious dip.
+- Crackers or chips – Things like butter crackers and corn chips are always a great way to scoop up delicious dip.

 Freeze: Can you freeze spinach dip?
 I would recommend not freezing.
 The sour cream and mayonnaise don’t hold up well in the freezer.